New Frontiers of Growth for Luxury: Leather Goods in the Markets of Thailand, Malaysia, Turkey and Poland

 Premium price Foreign markets Foreign market analysis

-Global Trade in Leather Goods
+Global Trade in Bags, Suitcases and Wallets

-In 2024, global trade in the sector reached an all-time high of $88 billion, following a steady post-pandemic recovery.
-Yet the most significant figure concerns the breakdown by price segment: whereas in 2014 the high and upper-mid price brackets accounted for around 29% of world trade, today their share has exceeded 40%.
+In 2024, global trade in the sector reached an all-time high of €81 billion, following a steady post-pandemic recovery.
+The most significant trend concerns the breakdown by price range: while in 2014 the high and upper-mid segments accounted for around 29% of global trade, today that share has exceeded 40% (see the chart below).

 Source: ExportPlanning

-Poland: Progressive Upgrading
+Poland’s Progressive Upgrading

-ASEAN: The Cases of Malaysia and Thailand
+The ASEAN Markets of Malaysia and Thailand

 A Reshaping of the Luxury Industry